-But please note that this policy is solely for complaints about the service a client has received at a Citizens Advice Bureau - and not for any other type of complaint.
+Please note that this policy is solely for complaints about the service a client has received at a Citizens Advice Bureau or national helpline - and not for any other type of complaint.

-But if you feel the problem needs to be looked at and put on an official footing, you can follow our Complaints Procedure or put all the information in a letter and send it to the CAB manager.
+If you feel the problem needs to be looked at and put on an official footing, you can follow the bureau complaints process or put all the information in a letter or email and send it to the CAB manager.

-To make sure that all complaints are handled efficiently and fairly, we have a procedure.
+To make sure that all complaints are handled efficiently and fairly, there is a procedure.
 This runs through various stages when complainants continue to feel unhappy with the response they have received.

 Making a formal complaint

 There are several ways to make a complaint.
-You can put the information in a letter and post it to the bureau or drop it into the bureau.
+You can call your local bureau or put the information in a letter or email and send it to the bureau.
 Complaints can be addressed to the bureau manager or chair.
-You can tell the bureau on the phone or face-to-face that you want them to investigate your complaint.

 Review of your complaint

-The review will be conducted under the direction of the Citizens Advice Scotland Chief Executive Officer.
+This review will be conducted under the direction of the Citizens Advice Scotland Chief Executive Officer.
+This involves the CEO reviewing the bureau’s handling of your complaint and whether the complaints process has been followed.
+However, a further investigation of the facts of your complaint will not be carried out.
+If the complaints process has not been properly followed by the bureau, you will get an apology and may be given details of any action that is being taken to put things right.
 If your complaint is not upheld by Citizens Advice Scotland and you are still not happy, you can ask for your complaint to be looked at by an Independent Arbiter.

 Review by an independent arbiter